amasini0/cineca-gpu-school-cub/slides/slides.md

 <div style="margin: auto; padding-left: 50px">

-**Steps**:
+**Exercise guide**:

-1. Start from the provided template (click on the icon in bottom right corner)
+1. Start from the provided template (click on the icon in the bottom right corner)
-2. Fill the device function in the template.
-Initially it is like the on the left
+2. Fill the device function in the template, initially it is like the one on the left
 3. If the code is correct, the output values should be sorted

 Check the page for `WarpMergeSort` [here](https://nvidia.github.io/cccl/cub/api/classcub_1_1WarpMergeSort.html).